-The KitchenAid Superba range is a convection oven with upper and lower ovens, a control lock, timed cooking, self-cleaning, clock, Sabbath mode and broiling, among other features.
-The range can be purchased online or in select stores and should function well with normal care and maintenance.
-Nevertheless, if problems arise with the range, troubleshooting steps may prove to be helpful when it comes to determining the cause of the issue and locating a potential solution as well.
+The Kitchen Aid Superba stove is a convection oven with upper and lower ovens, a control lock, timed cooking, self-cleaning, clock, Sabbath mode and broiling, among other features.
+A KitchenAid Superba range can be purchased online or in select stores, and it should function well with normal care and maintenance.
+Nevertheless, if problems arise with the range, KitchenAid Superba stove troubleshooting steps may prove to be helpful when it comes to determining the cause of the issue and locating a potential solution as well.

 Hold the "Start" button for five seconds to release the control lock if the unit has power but nothing will operate.
 Hold the "Start" button for five seconds to set the control lock again.

 Ensure the controls have been set for the oven if the control lock is not set and the unit has power but the oven is not heating or operating as expected.
 Do not select a "Timed Delay" start if you desire immediate cooking.